Health Capital Helsinki

 Co-operation between public and private providers is well-established aspect of Finland’s healthcare system, but the relationship between public hospitals and private business has been distant until relatively recently.
 The situation is changing fast thanks to initiatives such as the CleverHealth Network.

-The article is published in the recent issue of HIMSS Insights issue on Finland.
-Get your free copy and welcome to HIMSS22 Europe conference in Helsinki on 14-16 June to learn more!
+The article is published in the recent issue of HIMSS Insights issue on Finland – get your free copy!

 Article by: Piers Ford, published in HIMMS Insights 10.1 on February 2022